warpy-ai/settlement/README.md

 #### AI and Multi-Agent Systems

-Artificial Intelligence (AI) has evolved significantly, branching into various subfields, one of which is multi-agent systems (MAS) (see reference 1).
+Artificial Intelligence (AI) has evolved significantly, branching into various subfields, one of which is multi-agent systems (MAS) ([[1]](#1)).
 MAS are systems composed of multiple interacting intelligent agents, each capable of autonomous decision-making.
 These agents can cooperate, coordinate, and negotiate with each other, making MAS particularly suitable for complex tasks requiring collective intelligence.
 In the context of the AI consent engine, MAS offer a robust framework for distributed decision-making, where each agent's contribution enhances the system's overall effectiveness and reliability.

 #### Consent and Decision-Making Models in AI

 Consent in AI refers to the process by which AI agents make collective decisions.
 This involves models and algorithms that allow for consensus-building among agents, ensuring that decisions reflect the collective input rather than individual biases or limitations.
 Key concepts in this domain include:

 - **Distributed Consensus Algorithms:** These algorithms enable agents to reach an agreement on a particular state or decision in a distributed system.
-Examples include Byzantine Fault Tolerance and Raft algorithms (see reference 2 and 3).
+Examples include Byzantine Fault Tolerance and Raft algorithms ([[2]](#2)) ([[3]](#3)).

 - **Game Theory and Mechanism Design:** These provide frameworks for understanding strategies in multi-agent environments.
-They help in designing systems where agents' strategies lead to desired outcomes, ensuring that each agent's incentives align with the overall objective of the system (see reference 4).
+They help in designing systems where agents' strategies lead to desired outcomes, ensuring that each agent's incentives align with the overall objective of the system ([[4]](#4)).

 - **Ethical AI Frameworks:** These frameworks guide the development of AI systems with ethical considerations in mind, ensuring that decisions made by AI agents adhere to societal values and norms (see reference 5).